stefan-it/europeana-bert/README.md

 We use the same preprocessing steps and training parameters as for our Turkish BERT and ELECTRA models.
 A cheatsheet for can be found [here for BERT](https://github.com/stefan-it/turkish-bert/blob/master/CHEATSHEET.md), and [here for ELECTRA](https://github.com/stefan-it/turkish-bert/blob/master/electra/CHEATSHEET.md).

+The ConvBERT model was trained with the [reference implementation](https://github.com/yitu-opensource/ConvBert) on a v3-8 TPU with a maximum sequence length of 512 over the complete training corpus for 1M steps.

+For the DistilBERT model, only 6GB of the original training data (51GB) was used.
+The model was trained for two epochs with the [reference implementation](https://github.com/huggingface/transformers/tree/master/examples/research_projects/distillation) from Transformers on 4 RTX 3090 with a batch size of 6.

 ## Results